Life

 NIW stands for national interset waiver.
 It falls under EB2 but waives the PERM requirement and does not rely on an employer.

+So regular EB2 was no longer an option.
 I reconnected with a middle school friend who is now a successful immigration lawyer in California.
 After talking with her on August 11, 2025, I started my NIW petition.

 My department remained very supportive throughout, helping with verification and recommendation letters.
 My boss and colleagues were great.
 I have nothing but good things to say about my department.
-I’d recommend it to anyone pursuing robotics here.
-The college itself, meh.
+After five rounds of rewriting my petition letter, I submitted my application online on March 25, 2026.

 It got rejected the next day.

 Now I wait.
 Life sucks but we roll with it.
-Thank you for reading.